Travelling to University of Bristol

 Bristol Airport is 13 km south of the city and has scheduled flights to many UK and European cities.
 To get to the University from the airport:

 The Bristol Flyer coach service calls at Bristol Bus and Coach Station near the University campus.
-Checker Cars offer taxis from Bristol Airport.
+Taxis are available from Bristol Airport.
 The journey should take around 30 minutes.
 Further travel information is available from the Bristol Airport website

 Should you choose to fly into a different airport, and then travel by train; Bristol has two mainline railway stations.
 Visitors should travel toBristol Temple Meads as it is about two miles from the University and is much closer than Bristol Parkway.
 To get to the University from Bristol Temple Meads:

-- The 8 and 9 bus services run every ten minutes in peak time and stop on the University campus.
+- There are regular bus services during peak time which stop on the University campus.
 The journey should take about 20 minutes

 - Taxis are available from the exit to the station.
 The journey should take about 15 minutes

 - Walking from Bristol Temple Meads (PDF, 3.5Mb) to the University takes 30-40 minutes and will involve an uphill climb.